MarcocciaAndrea/Euklid/README.md

 ### LSTM

-The LSTM model does not show to be very effective, it gives a notable accuracy for IBM but its around 0.5 for the other stocks.
+The LSTM model does not show to be very effective, it gives a notable accuracy for IBM but it's around 0.5 for the other stocks.
 - **Amazon accuracy**: 0.51
 - **CAC accuracy**: 0.52
 - **IBM accuracy**: 0.74